Surrealism: World War II and the Post War period

 Though the war proved disruptive for Surrealism, the works continued.
 Many Surrealist artists continued to explore their vocabularies, including Magritte.
 Many members of the Surrealist movement continued to correspond and meet.
 While Dalí may have been excommunicated by Breton, he neither abandoned his themes from the 1930s, including references to the "persistence of time" in a later painting, nor did he become a depictive pompier.
 His classic period did not represent so sharp a break with the past as some descriptions of his work might portray, and some, such as André Thirion, argued that there were works of his after this period that continued to have some relevance for the movement.
 When the war reached Ireland with the Belfast Blitz in May 1941, Colin Middleton, who had experimented with surrealist themes in the 1930s, responded with a series of dark works reflecting the shocked state of the people of the city.
 These were exhibited at the Belfast Municipal Gallery and Museum after its restoration in 1943, following near destruction in the blitz.

+As Japanese militarism intensified in the late 1930s, state repression of Surrealism in Japan grew.
+In 1939, the Special Higher Police interrogated Kansuke Yamamoto over his Surrealist journal Yoru no Funsui.
+After four issues, Yamamoto was not allowed to continue publishing the journal.
+In April 1941, Ichiro Fukuzawa and Shūzō Takiguchi were detained on suspicion of links between Surrealism and communism.
+The Bijutsu Bunka Association then excluded works strongly influenced by Surrealism from its second exhibition.

 During the 1940s Surrealism's influence was also felt in England, America and the Netherlands where Gertrude Pape and her husband Theo van Baaren helped to popularize it in their publication The Clean Handkerchief.
 Mark Rothko took an interest in biomorphic figures, and in England Henry Moore, Lucian Freud, Francis Bacon and Paul Nash used or experimented with Surrealist techniques.
 However, Conroy Maddox, one of the first British Surrealists whose work in this genre dated from 1935, remained within the movement, and organized an exhibition of current Surrealist work in 1978 in response to an earlier show which infuriated him because it did not properly represent Surrealism.
 Maddox's exhibition, titled Surrealism Unlimited, was held in Paris and attracted international attention.
 He held his last one-man show in 2002, and died three years later.
-Magritte's work became more realistic in its depiction of actual objects, while maintaining the element of juxtaposition, such as in 1951's Personal Values (Les Valeurs Personnelles) and 1954's Empire of Light (L’Empire des lumières).
+Magritte's work became more realistic in its depiction of actual objects, while maintaining the element of juxtaposition, such as in 1951's Personal Values (Les Valeurs Personnelles) and 1954's Empire of Light (L'Empire des lumières).
 Magritte continued to produce works which have entered artistic vocabulary, such as Castle in the Pyrenees (Le Château des Pyrénées), which refers back to Voix from 1931, in its suspension over a landscape.